traefik/traefik/docs/basics.md

 In this example, traffic routed through the first frontend will have the `X-Frame-Options` header set to `DENY`, and the second will only allow HTTPS request through, otherwise will return a 301 HTTPS redirect.

+The detailed documentation for those security headers can be found in [unrolled/secure](https://github.com/unrolled/secure#available-options).

 ### Backends

 A backend is responsible to load-balance the traffic coming from one or more frontends to a set of http servers.